Skip to content

 Silk & Sustainability

-In general, silk is considered a more sustainable fiber.
-It is a renewable resource, biodegradable and uses less water, chemicals and energy than many other fibres.
+Silk is generally considered a more sustainable fiber.
+It is a renewable resource, biodegradable, and uses less water, chemicals, and energy than many other fibers.

 silke og bæredygtighed